scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 ---------------
 An important goal of Sacred is to collect all necessary information to make computational experiments reproducible.
 The result of an experiment depends on many factors including: the source code, versions of the used packages, system libraries, data-files, the host system, and (pseudo-)randomness.
-Tools for reproducible research, such as ReproZip :cite:`chirigati2016reprozip`, CDE :cite:`guo2012`, PTU :cite:`pham2013using` and CARE :cite:`janin2014care` trace and package all datafiles and libraries used during a run at the system level.
+Tools for reproducible research such as ReproZip :cite:`chirigati2016reprozip`, CDE :cite:`guo2012`, PTU :cite:`pham2013using` and CARE :cite:`janin2014care` trace and package all datafiles and libraries used during a run at the system level.
 While these tools *ensure* reproducibility, they come with a significant overhead in terms of time and space.
-Sacred, in contrast, aims to provide a practical *default option*, that captures *most* of the relevant information.
+Sacred, in contrast, aims to provide a practical *default option*, which captures *most* of the relevant information.
 By keeping the overhead and required manual work at a minimum, it becomes a feasible to *always* use it.
 Sacred tackles three key aspects individually: 1) source code, 2) package dependencies, and  3) host system.

 The source code of an experiment is arguably the most important piece of information for reproducing any result.
-To manage rapidly evolving code, it is considered good practice to use a version control system such as Git.
+To manage rapidly evolving code, it is considered good practice to use a version control system, such as Git.
-In practice however, research-code is often adapted too rapidly.
+In practice, however, research-code is often adapted too rapidly.
 A common pattern is to quickly change something and start a run, even before properly committing the changes.
 To ensure reproducibility given such an unstructured implementation workflow, Sacred always stores the source files alongside the run information.
 Relevant source-files are automatically detected through inspection, which guarantees that the current version of the code is saved along with the run.
-Alternatively Sacred also supports a more strict Git-based workflow and can automatically collect the current commit and state of the repository for each run.
+Alternatively, Sacred also supports a more strict Git-based workflow and can automatically collect the current commit and state of the repository for each run.
 The optional ``--enforce-clean`` flag forces the repository to be clean (not contain any uncommitted changes) before the experiment can be started.

 ..
 MENTION? though relevant files can also be added manually by ``ex.add_source_file(FILENAME)``.
 ..
 MENTION? removes duplication

-When an experiment is started Sacred detects imported packages and determines their version-numbers by inspection.
+When an experiment is started, Sacred detects imported packages and determines their version-numbers by inspection.
 This detection will catch all dependencies that are imported from the main file before the experiment was started and covers most usecases.
 It might, however, miss certain nested imports, so further dependencies can be added manually using